 McAfee Total Protection is an excellent choice for families that have multiple devices to protect.
 It works on PCs, and both Android and iPhones with all devices and settings managed from a single online account.
 Plus, McAfee has some of the best parental controls that both block inappropriate content and control when and how long children can be online.

 Because McAfee Total Protection is a premium security program, it includes an impressive number of extra tools, including a personal firewall and safe banking tools.
 McAfee is unique because it monitors cryptocurrency accounts to ensure ransomware and other threats don't hack into them and illegally mine your money.
 However, it is missing both a vulnerability scanner and a VPN.
 While a VPN isn't typically included with antivirus software, vulnerability scanners are.
-So, it is a little disappointing this important tool isn't included with McAfee Total Protection.
+So, it is a little disappointing this vital tool isn't included with McAfee Total Protection.

 It is missing a vulnerability scanner, which is a little disappointing since this is a vital tool for keeping malware at bay and is typically included with even basic antivirus programs.
 Also, while McAfee does have a VPN and identity theft protections, both are only included with your package if you click the option to renew your subscription every year automatically.
 Once you opt-out, the benefits of these two programs are blocked.

 - VPN only available with automatic renewal